zhelenskiy/KotlinContracts/README.md

           }
       }
       ```
-      2. *With 2 examples*
+      2. *With 3 examples*
-        * The opposite solution is to generate code by the given contract.
+        * The opposite solution is to generate code by the given contract *(May be, only if annotated with something like `@Generative`)*.
 Something like:
           ```java
           import org.jetbrains.annotations.Contract;